royaboya/Collisions/README.md

 # Pygame Objects
-Testing collisions in pygame using pymunklfor physics
+Testing collisions in pygame using pymunk for physics